 Since almost any machine will suffice as long as it’s compatible with hard floors, buying a laminate vacuum isn’t complicated.
 Still, there are a few things to keep in mind before you purchase one:

-- Other requirements: As you can see with the types we recommend, not all vacuums are multi-purpose.
+As you can see with the types we recommend, not all vacuums are multi-purpose.
 Ask yourself if you will only use your vacuum for your floors.
-If you want to deep clean your whole home with one machine, uprights and robots won’t do.
+If you want to deep clean your whole home with one machine, including stairs and upholstery, uprights and robots won’t do.

 Get Cleaner Air